 "Let's go into the living room, shall we?"
 Giles led the group into the other room.

-Willow looked up gratefully, then turned to Anya, "Ok, well we'll have to talk about wedding hairstyles later."
+Willow looked up gratefully, then turned to Anya, "Okay, well, we'll have to talk about wedding hairstyles later."

 "And you want to look like a famous poisoner, why?"
-Tara countered.
+Tara asked.